SO, WHAT IS A COVER LETTER?

 First, tell us about the novel.
 That’s what you’re trying to sell!
 You want the agent to finish the cover letter with such curiosity about the book that they’re hungry for the sample chapters.

-The first paragraph should reveal the title, the genre, the word count of the completed manuscript (If you don’t include this, they’ll assume you haven’t finished it!) and something that offers a taste of the novel – either a one-sentence pitch or a mention of the themes you’re going to explore.
+The first paragraph will usually reveal the title, the genre, the word count of the completed manuscript (If you don’t include this, they might worry you haven’t finished it!) and something that offers a taste of the novel, like a mention of the themes you’re going to explore.

 Be specific when stating the genre – if it’s general fiction, think about whether the market is commercial, book club, upmarket or literary.
 If it’s YA, don’t just say it’s YA – is it a YA romance?
 YA dystopia?
 Who’s out there writing YA crime?
 The literary agent will be familiar with all the terms, so the more specific you are, the easier it will be to picture an audience for the book.

 Cover letters should describe the novel first, then the writer, then remind us of the novel at the end.
-In a short final paragraph, you could say what inspired you to write the book or offer a comparable title.
+In a short final paragraph, say what inspired you to write the book and offer some comparable titles.
 (Check out agent Nelle Andrew’s advice on comparable titles.)

 TELL US ABOUT YOU